juhasev/sample-ninja-help/email-template-editor.md

 These let you control the logo alignment and the element colors.
 The font color is automatically selected based on the background color (white or black).

 #### Font
-Emails have limited font support across different operating systems like PCs, Macs, iPhones, etc...
-We have picked up generally supported font stacks that can be used with emails.
-Alternatively you may upload a completely custom font to be used.
+Emails have limited font support across different operating systems like PCs, Macs, iPhones, etc..
+We have selected generally supported font stacks for use in emails.
+Alternatively, you may upload a custom font to use.

 > Remember that you can use Emoji characters in the subject, preheader, and message body to spice things up. <a href="https://apps.timwhitlock.info/emoji/tables/unicode" target="_blank">Full list of Emojis</a>